opencord/cord/docs/quickstart_physical.md

 ### Complete
 This step is complete when the command completes successfully.
-You can verify the provisioning of the false switch by querying the provisioning service using curl.
+You can verify the provisioning of the switches by querying the provisioning service using `cord prov list` which will show the status of the switches as well as the compute nodes.
+Switches can be easily identified as their ID will be the MAC address of the switch management interface.
 ```
-curl -sS http://$(docker inspect --format '{{.NetworkSettings.Networks.maas_default.IPAddress}}' provisioner):4243/provision/ | jq '[.[] | { "status": .status, "name": .request.Info.name, "message": .message}]'
-[
-  {
-    "message": "",
-    "name": "leaf-1",
-    "status": 2
-  },
-  {
-    "message": "",
-    "name": "leaf-2",
-    "status": 2
-  },
-  {
-    "message": "",
-    "name": "spine-1",
-    "status": 2
-  },
-  {
-    "message": "",
-    "name": "spine-2",
-    "status": 2
-  }
-]
+cord prov list
+ID                                         NAME                   MAC                IP          STATUS      MESSAGE
+cc:37:ab:7c:b7:4c                          spine-1                cc:37:ab:7c:b7:4c  10.6.0.23   Complete
+cc:37:ab:7c:ba:58                          leaf-2                 cc:37:ab:7c:ba:58  10.6.0.20   Complete
+cc:37:ab:7c:bd:e6                          onl-x86                cc:37:ab:7c:bd:e6  10.6.0.52   Complete
+cc:37:ab:7c:bf:6c                          spine-2                cc:37:ab:7c:bf:6c  10.6.0.22   Complete
+node-c22534a2-bd0f-11e6-a36d-2c600ce3c239  steel-ghost.cord.lab   2c:60:0c:cb:00:3c  10.6.0.107  Complete
+node-c238ea9c-bd0f-11e6-8206-2c600ce3c239  feline-shirt.cord.lab  2c:60:0c:e3:c4:2e  10.6.0.108  Complete
+node-c25713c8-bd0f-11e6-96dd-2c600ce3c239  yellow-plot.cord.lab   2c:60:0c:cb:00:f0  10.6.0.109  Complete
 ```
-In the above a "status" of 2 means that the provisioning is complete.
-The other values that status might hold are:
+The following status values are defined for the provisioning status:
-   - `0` - Pending, the request has been accepted by the provisioner but not yet started
+   - `Pending`-  the request has been accepted by the provisioner but not yet started
-   - `1` - Running, the request is being processed and the node is being provisioned
+   - `Processing` - the request is being processed and the node is being provisioned
-   - `2` - Complete, the provisioning has been completed successfully
+   - `Complete` - the provisioning has been completed successfully
-   - `3` - Failed, the provisioning has failed and the `message` will be populated with the exit message from provisioning.
+   - `Error` - the provisioning has failed and the `message` will be populated with the exit message from provisioning.

 Please refer to [Re-provision Compute Nodes and Switches